What is Direct Access?

 Other members of Chambers have a broad range of expertise, ranging from education law to boundary disputes.

 Members generally do fixed fee work so all fees would be quoted after an initial look at the papers.
 There is no charge for looking at your papers.

 Fees will always be agreed before the work is undertaken.
 That way you will know in advance how much the hearing or advice is going to cost.
 As a very rough guide a conference could cost as little as £250 plus VAT and a hearing as little as £500 plus VAT.

 Where can I find out more information about Direct Access?

 If you want to find more about Direct Access then please do not hesitate to contact Chambers.
-You may find it convenient to send us an email outlining your case email@example.com.
+You may find it convenient to complete the enquire form below so we can get an outline of your case.

 This set comes recommended for its members' expertise in children and matrimonial finance matters.
 The children cases range across both public and private law work, and include those concerning non-accidental injury, sexual abuse and fabricated illness.
 On the financial side, the set's barristers demonstrate the ability to act in substantial financial remedies cases as well as Schedule 1 and TOLATA matters.~ Chambers UK Bar Guide 2020

 Specialising in matrimonial finance and children matters.
 Members appear in the regional courts as well as the High Court and the Court of Appeal.
 They often act in financial remedy proceedings relating to farms, companies, properties and other assets.
 In addition they are adept at dealing with serious child care allegations including physical abuse and death.~ Chambers UK Bar Guide 2019